electricjones/data-manager/README.md

 ``` bash
 $ phpunit
 ```

+You may also use the **tests** under `tests/traits` to test your integrated functionality.
+You may have to grab these through cloning the repo. composer usually won't include tests in your `require`

 ## Contributing
 Contributions are welcome and will be fully credited.
 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.